 To maximize the effectiveness and longevity of your filter, Sawyer recommends back flushing your filter after each outing.
 The fibers are very robust so please be FORCEFUL in your back flush process.
 When using the syringe do not be gentle, it will only form paths of least resistance instead blowing out the particulates that may be trapped in your filter.
 When using the faucet adapter, hold the adapter on the faucet and ‘turn the water up’ to ensure particle(s) removal.
 Do NOT use soap when backwashing your filter.

 Before storing your filter, Sawyer recommends sanitizing your filter.
 This process is simple: Back flush filter.
-Run a standard bleach solution (fragrance free) through your filter (one cap of bleach per quart of water).
+Run a standard bleach solution (fragrance and fabric protection free) through your filter (one cap of bleach per quart of water).
 Let air dry and then store in a cool, dry place OR store wet and clean before using.

 In case you forgot to back flush your filter after your last outing and flow seems to be little to diminished, soak the filter in hot tap water (not boiling) for about an hour and then back flush using hot tap water.
 REMEMBER to back flush FORCEFULLY!
 When using the syringe, do not be gentle, it will only form paths of least resistance instead of blowing out the particulates that may be trapped in your filter.
 When using the faucet adapter, hold the adapter on the faucet and ‘turn the water up’ to ensure particle(s) removal.